VenkMallikarjun/BayesENproteomics/README.md

 # BayesENproteomics
 Non-linear Bayesian elastic net regression for calculating protein and PTM fold changes from peptide intensities in label-free, bottom-up proteomics on heterogeneous primary human samples.

-[LINK to PREPRINT WHEN UPLOADED]
+If you find this method useful please cite the [preprint](https://www.biorxiv.org/content/early/2018/04/06/295527).

 ## Requirements:
 Matlab (2012a or higher) with Bioinformatics and Statistics and Machine Learning toolboxes.
 An internet connection is required as data from UniProt and Reactome databases is pulled during analysis.